Azure/autorest.typescript/test/integration/generated/bodyDuration/README.md

-# BodyDurationClient library for JavaScript
+# BodyDuration client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for BodyDurationClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for BodyDuration client.

 Test Infrastructure for AutoRest